kukuu/Love-Joint/README.md

 ### Overview

 - **What is 6 DRIVE?**: A brand within the  **Love Joint** eco-system.
 It is themed as **"The Power of Nature".** 100% Organic Tree Bark.
 Natural testosterone boosters for males and females to stay energised for days.
-Improves menopause symptoms and hot flashes - 30 tablets.
+Improves menopause symptoms and hot flashes.